 The key thing to keep in mind is that every business’ managed print needs are different.
 What works for a small insurance agency won’t work for a 1,000+ employee law firm, and vice-versa.

 To determine the right managed print approach for your business, the best place to get started is to perform an assessment of your current printing environment.
-While this can be done in-house, it’s a complex and time-consuming process so it’s best to work with an experienced managed print provider like imageOne.
+While this can be done in-house, it’s a complex and time-consuming process so it’s best to work with an experienced managed print provider.

-The most common pain points you’ll identify in the assessment process are:
+The most common pain points you’ll identify in the assessment process likely will be that:

 A small insurance office with 5-6 people will obviously have far fewer devices.
 Operations of this size are less driven by data and require flexibility with quick response times to evolving needs.
 It’s important to understand that a key element is not how large the business is, but the volume of print.